ABISS69/LITA-CAPSTONE-PROJECT/README.md

 ## PROJECT TITLE: CAPSTONE PROJECT
 ## PROJECT OVERVIEW
 ---
-This Data Analysis Project aims to generate insights from Data.
+This Data Analysis Project aims to generate insights from Sales Data.
 Analysing the data to gather different insights to makes reasonable decisions.
 ### Data Sources
 The primary sourceof Data used is Sales Data sent to our LMS(CANVAS) by the Incubator Hub
 ### Tools Used